abhishek-ramkumar90/CarND-German-Traffic-Sign-Classifier-Project/writeup_template.md

 The model was able to correctly guess 3 of the 6 traffic signs, which gives an accuracy of 50%.

+The accuracy on the captured images is 50% while it was 94% on the testing set thus It seems the model is overfitting

 I have also specified the top5 probabilities of the predictions